Paul Neary

-Paul Neary (born 1949) is a British comic book artist, writer and editor.
+Paul Neary (18 December 1949 – 10 February 2024) was a British comic book artist, writer and editor.

 His first work was for Warren Publishing in the 1970s before working with Dez Skinn at Marvel UK as well as work for 2000 AD.
 He later became editor-in-chief of Marvel UK in the 1990s but is now best known for inking Bryan Hitch's work on The Ultimates for Marvel Comics.